Silver Travel Book Club

 Paulinet and Carol Anne Thurley

-Andrew's Book of the Month - September 2017This month Andrew is reading Bonfire of the Vanities by Tom Wolfe.
+Book of the Month - September 2017This month we're reading Bonfire of the Vanities by Tom Wolfe.

 This classic novel of 1980s excess introduces us to Sherman McCoy, a 'Master of the Universe' Wall Street bond trader.
 But Sherman's extravagant Manhattan lifestyle is under threat after he takes a wrong turn into the notorious Bronx district, driving from JFK airport with his mistress.